Erin Chancey

 Homer Simpson versus the 18th Amendment:

+Part 1.
 In the episode of the Simpsons "Homer Simpson versus the 18th Amendment", I think the producers did a good job accurately portrayed many elements of the 1920s.
 Many of the accuracies they included within the episode outweighed the fictional comedy.
 Some of these accuracies included prohibition started because of drunkenness, fighting, and violence.
 This was in the episode, it showed drunkenness and violence.
 Also speakeasies were a major part of the 1920s so that people could illegally drink.
 These were also in the episode as the former bar.
 Cops in the episode were shown breaking the law, and illegally drinking in speakeasies.
 This is another accurate point from the 1920s because in the 1920s, many police officers broke the law and drank as well.
 In the 1920s, many people found other ways of obtaining alcohol such as making their own, or buying it illegally.
 This was accurately portrayed in the episode because Homer was making his own alcohol and selling it.
 In the 1920s this resulted in a rise in organized crime.
 Some of the fictional aspects however that were not accurate and there for the sole purpose of comedy were the digging up of the beer at the dump, smuggling beer in bowling balls for bars, and being punished by catapult if one was caught breaking the law and drinking illegally.
 I personally enjoyed this episode because it was very comical with accurate facts from the 1920s, so it related perfectly to what we are studying.

 Part 2.